FlexMonkey/ParticleLab/README.md

 view.layer.addSublayer(particleLab)
 ```

 The class has four gravity wells with propeties such as position, mass and spin.
-These are set with the _setGravityWellProperties_ :
+These are set with the _setGravityWellProperties_ method:

 ```
 particleLab.setGravityWellProperties(gravityWell: .One, normalisedPositionX: 0.3, normalisedPositionY: 0.3, mass: 11, spin: -4)